-Camels have sharp teeth in their bottom jaw, flat teeth in the back of their mouths.
+Camels have sharp teeth in their bottom jaw, and flat teeth in the back of their mouths.

-Camels are intelligent, have good eyesight and hearing.
+Camels are intelligent and have good eyesight and hearing.

 Camels can kick all four legs.
 This includes both the front and back legs.
 When camels need to rest they rest lying down with their legs tucked under them.

 Camels are social animals, they will travel with other camels to search for food.
 In extreme temperatures, camels will huddle close to other camels pressing against each other’s bodies.
 This helps keep the camels cool because their body temperature is lower than the air around them.